 Graduate Assistantships in the Environmental Education Program:

 Four one-year (three academic quarters) graduate assistantships are available through the Environmental Education Master’s program.
-Graduate assistantships work ten hours per week and earn 80% tuition remission of the in-state tuition rate and a monthly stipend.
+Graduate assistantships work between 8-10 hours per week and earn 80% tuition remission of the in-state tuition rate and a monthly stipend.
 Depending on the position, responsibilities may include managing the Siskiyou Environmental Education Center (SEEC), developing activities and curricula, delivering programs, writing grants, and working with area educators and environmental education providers.
-There are additional work opportunities with stipends to teach General Biology labs for those with sufficient background in biology.
+Please see our Frequently Asked Questions for full position descriptions.
+There are possible additional work opportunities with stipends to teach General Biology labs for those with sufficient background in biology.

 To Apply for Graduate Assistantships: